ropensci-org/community-calls/checklist.md

-# Checklist for a Community Call, from idea to archive and metrics
+# Checklist for a Community Call, from ideas to outcomes

 This is a somewhat generalized version of the checklist we use to run a community call.
 For a description of the process, see [How rOpenSci Runs Community Calls](https://ropensci.org/blog/2021/02/02/ropensci-community-calls/).
 You are welcome to adapt for your own use.
 If you do, please acknowledge rOpenSci.